 ERCL Board and Chief Executive

-Rob Crusher, a resident of East Renfrewshire, was recently appointed to a new position as Commercial Manager with ENGIE Urban Energy Ltd, developing district energy schemes with private and public sector partners.
+Rob Crusher, a resident of East Renfrewshire, is Commercial Manager with ENGIE Urban Energy Ltd, developing district energy schemes with private and public sector partners.
 Rob was previously Regional Director with Veolia UK & Ireland, a provider of energy, utilities, water, waste, facilities and other industrial services to industry, business and public sector customers across Scotland and Northern England, where he led a £40 million turnover business unit, part of £23bn global market leader with experience developing, managing and operating £multi-million contracts in various business and commercial sectors.
 Rob also has 15 years Non-Executive Director experience and has been a volunteer business coach and mentor in the third sector.

 Professor Grant Jarvie (Chair)